-Every fossil discovery is unique and has the potential for those curious to learn something.
-The rich data on fossils that paleontology reveals to us, tell us the fantastic and a complex story of evolution and extinction.
 Although today animals are fascinating, animals in the past were often bigger, stronger, and far stranger.
 Paleontology opens a window to discover the amazing details of dinosaurs and how they lived through scientific examination.

 A quick word about Dinosaur Books – I’ve researched information to write this article from many sources such as multiple internet sites and magazines.
 However, some of the best reference knowledge is from books.
 If you are interested in checking out the best dinosaur books for adults on Amazon, you can find them by clicking here: Best Dinosaur Books for Adults

 Field Work – An Important Part of Where Do Paleontologists Work